giwrgosftw/DigitalReceipt-CloudProject-PythonFlask-RESTfulAPI-PartialCreditCards/README.md

 # PartialCards-CloudProject
 My first App Engine application written in Python using flask that will expose RESTful API handlers allowing for linking partial credit cards to customers.
+A pdf file with usage examples is provided.

 # Scope of the task
 You application should expose two HTTP API handlers: